Logo

 Governor Pat Brown insisted on the Burns-Porter Act which sent the bond issue to a referendum; the 1960 vote saw Butte County as the sole Northern California county not voting against the measure.

-The first year of Pat Brown's administration saw the abolition of the cross-filing system which had enabled candidates to file with multiple political parties at once while running for office.
+The first year of Pat Brown's administration saw the abolition of the cross-filing system that had enabled candidates to file with multiple political parties at once while running for office.

-Governor Pat Brown insisted on Unruh's reforms which abolished various government agencies, and consolidated others.
+Governor Pat Brown insisted on Unruh's reforms that abolished various government agencies and consolidated others.

 Pat Brown signed the California Master Plan for Higher Education in 1960.